The U.S. could run out of cash to pay its bills by June 1, Yellen warns Congress

 House Republicans are demanding deep spending cuts and other policy changes in exchange for raising the debt limit.
 President Biden has insisted he won't negotiate over the full faith and credit of the federal government.

+On Monday, President Biden invited McCarthy to a meeting at the White House on May 9 with Senate Majority Leader Chuck Schumer, D-N.Y., and House Minority Leader Hakeem Jeffries, D-N.Y., along with Senate Minority Leader Mitch McConnell, R-Ky.

-The government technically reached its debt limit in January, but Yellen said then she could use emergency measures to buy time, and allow the government to keep paying bills temporarily.
+The government technically reached its debt limit in January, but Yellen said then that she could use emergency measures to buy time and allow the government to keep paying bills temporarily.

-Other forecasters have predicted those emergency measures would last through mid-summer or beyond.
+Other forecasters have predicted those emergency measures will last through midsummer or beyond.
 But the first two weeks of June have long been considered a nail-biter, before an expected inflow of quarterly tax payments on June 15.

 Yellen urged lawmakers not to take any chances.